jupyter/jupyter_client/docs/messaging.rst

     ``name`` key replaced with ``code`` and ``cursor_pos``, moving the lexing responsibility to the kernel.

+.. versionchanged:: 5.2

+    Due to a widespread bug in many frontends, ``cursor_pos`` in versions prior to 5.2 is ambiguous in the presence of "astral-plane" characters.
+    In 5.2, cursor_pos **must be** the actual encoding-independent offset in unicode codepoints.
+    See :ref:`cursor_pos_unicode_note` for more.

 The reply is a mime-bundle, like a `display_data`_ message, which should be a formatted representation of information about the context.
 In the notebook, this is used to show tooltips over function calls, etc.